How can I copy something from a web page to my web page?

 If you are not familiar with how to copy text, see the copy definition for additional help.

-Users who visit a page that performs a special feature, such as displaying the current date or a countdown for example, may wish to incorporate that feature on their web page.
+Users who visit a page that performs a special feature, such as displaying the current date or a countdown for example, may want to incorporate that feature on their web page.
 To do this, you will need to view the web page's source code.

 In the page's source code locate the code required for this script to work.
 This may be difficult for users who are unfamiliar with HTML code or the language the script was written in.
 However, most web scripts will be enclosed in the <script> and </script> tags, and copying these tags as well as all the information in-between these tags allows the script to work on your web page.

 Finally, if you're designing your web page in a WYSIWYG editor such as Microsoft FrontPage, you need to make sure you're pasting the HTML code into the HTML portion of the program.
-Many WYSIWYG editors will have different editors, one section that allows the user to create a page without worrying about the code and another section that enables the user to get into the code.
+Many WYSIWYG editors have different views, a section to create and view a page without worrying about the code and another that allows code edits.
 In the case of Microsoft FrontPage, a user can get into the HTML portion by clicking the HTML tab at the bottom left hand side of the window.

-Users who wish to use another site's images, sounds, or movies can do so by using one of the below suggestions.
+Users who want to use another site's images, sounds, or movies can do so by using one of the below suggestions.